 Engineering jobs are among the best paid in the country.
-According to a 2013 report by the National Association of Colleges and Employers, seven engineering majors are among the 10 highest-paid at the bachelor's degree level.
 The Hajim School of Engineering and Applied Sciences will not only give you the foundation to succeed in engineering, but the networking skills to help you land a job.
-Read our Student Recruitment Brochure to learn more about our engineering programs—and opportunities to study abroad and engage in real, hands-on research.
+Our unique Open Curriculum will allow you to design your own academic path.
+Undergraduate research is encouraged as are extra-curricular activities, including varsity sports.

 Daily Tours Now Available!

 The tours are provided to give prospective students an inside look at the academic world, outside of the classroom for engineering students.
 Contact admissions to schedule a tour.